USS Holland (SS-1): Service history

-Except for the period from 15 June to 1 October 1901, which was passed training cadets at the Naval Torpedo Station, Newport, Rhode Island, Holland remained at Annapolis as a training submarine until 17 July 1905 when she was decommissioned.
+Except for the period from 15 June to 1 October 1901, which was passed training cadets at the Naval Torpedo Station, Newport, Rhode Island, Holland remained at Annapolis, as a training submarine until 17 July 1905, when she was decommissioned.

+Fate

-Holland finished her career in reserve at Norfolk, Virginia.
+Holland finished her career in reserve at Norfolk.
 Her name was struck from the Naval Vessel Register on 21 November 1910.
-This revolutionary submarine was sold as scrap to Henry A. Hitner & Sons of Philadelphia on 18 June 1913 for $100.
+This revolutionary submarine was sold as scrap to Henry A. Hitner & Sons, of Philadelphia, on 18 June 1913, for $100.
 Her purchaser was required to put up $5,000 bond as assurance that the submarine would be broken up and not used as a ship.

-About 1915, the hulk of the Holland, stripped of her external fittings, was sold to Peter J. Gibbons.
-As of October 1916 she was on display in Philadelphia.
-In May 1917 she was moved to the Bronx, New York as a featured attraction at the Bronx International Exposition of Science, Arts and Industries.
+About 1915, the hulk of Holland, stripped of her external fittings, was sold to Peter J. Gibbons.
+As of October 1916, she was on display in Philadelphia.
+In May 1917, she was moved to the Bronx, New York, as a featured attraction at the Bronx International Exposition of Science, Arts and Industries.

-Holland was on display for several years in Paterson, New Jersey until she was finally scrapped in 1932.
+Holland was on display for several years in Paterson, New Jersey, until in 1930, she was sold as scrap to the Brooklyn Navy yard, and in 1932 was scrapped.